vipul2802/o365hq.com/content/blog/Microsoft 365 and Office 365 getting new security features at no additional cost.md

 ![](https://o365hq.com/images/782.png)

 Azure AD Application Proxy verifies access to company's applications used by remote workers.
-It allows to integrate Office 365 and other SaaS apps to guarantee your users an easy access to the on-premises apps.
+It allows to integrate Microsoft 365 and other SaaS apps to guarantee your users an easy access to the on-premises apps.
 Application Proxy runs in the cloud, so you don't need to change your network infrastructure.
 It lets your remote employees access intranet